bquerino/opensearch-project/README.md

 This module contains the core business logic and domain models.
 The domain models are implemented using plain Java objects (POJOs) and are responsible for enforcing business rules.

 ### 2. `payment-processor-repository`
 This module handles the data persistence logic.
 It maps domain models to the database entities using **JPA** and **Hibernate Search**.
-The repository layer interacts with PostgreSQL and Elasticsearch.
+The repository layer interacts with PostgreSQL and Opensearch.

 ### 3. `payment-processor-service`
 The service layer contains business services that orchestrate the operations between the domain and repository layers.
 It uses **DTOs** (Data Transfer Objects) to transfer data between layers.